 Video files can be submitted in QuickTime (*.mov), MPEG Movie (*.mpg), and Microsoft AVI Video (*.avi); acceptable audio files include Windows Media Player (*.wma) and MP3 (*.mp3).
 Signed release from all participants in audio and video clips is required; please use the Audio/Visual Likeness Release Form for this purpose.

-Send an email to email@example.com.
+Send an email to firstname.lastname@example.org.
 We will answer as promptly as possible.
-For more information about practices at Clinical Psychological Science, we strongly encourage potential submitters to read Alan Kazdin’s editorial and interview in the March 2012 issue of the Observer, and look for Scott Lilienfeld’s upcoming interview in the Observer in October.
+For more information about practices at Clinical Psychological Science, we strongly encourage potential submitters to read Alan Kazdin’s editorial and interview in the March 2012 issue of the Observer and Scott Lilienfeld’s 2016 editorial.